pretenderjs/pretender/README.md

 ```

 ### Pass-Through
-To set certain paths that should be ignored by the interceptor and made as real XHR requests, these
+You can specify paths that should be ignored by pretender and made as real XHR requests.
-can be enabled by specifying pass-through routes:
+Enable these by specifying pass-through routes with `pretender.passthrough`:

 ```javascript
 var server = new Pretender(function(){